About Rattler's Struggle

 NOVEMBER 27, 2018: Rattler held his head high walking into Sandstone prison in Minnesota, knowing he among thousands protected the land, water, and people.
 Please write to him, as the frontline is continuing behind concertina wire in prison:

-Rattler has been sentenced to three years incarceration (excluding two months of time served) with three years of supervised release (AKA federal surveillance).
+Rattler was sentenced to three years incarceration (excluding two months of time served) AND three years of supervised release (AKA federal surveillance on probation).
 Judge Hovland told us he will have to do at least 85% of his sentence, amounting to 25-30 months.
 The judge indicated he had no issue with his last year being in a halfway house, and eligible for work farm or minimum security prisons.
 The judge recommended a federal prison not far from the Dakotas.
 When released, probation can also decide after a year of supervised release if surveillance and monitoring will continue.

 CONTEXT: It is not up to federal judges what state prisoners get sent to, what level of security prison they're sent to (work farm, minimum, medium, maximum) and how long probation will last.
 It's up to the Bureau of Prisons (BOP)...

 - Rattler was sentenced September 27th, 2018 at 8:30 AM in Bismarck.
 Since he was not taken away immediately as we expected, he will self surrender to Federal Correctional Institution Sandstone (FCI Sandstone) in Sandstone, MN before 1:00 pm November 26, 2018.